morenaperalta/morenaperalta/README.md

 ## From Equations to APIs: My Dev Journey

-I'm a former Math Teacher turned Junior Full Stack Developer, specializing in Java with Spring Boot.
+I'm a former Math Teacher turned Junior Full Stack Developer.

-My approach to debugging is simple: systematic, relentless, and with the precision of a well-executed proof.

 I'm currently diving deep into the world of DevOps and cloud architecture, holding my **AZ-900 certification** to prove it.

+## About Me

-* **Learning:** Back-end and DevOps with Java & Spring Boot.
+🌱 I'm currently expanding my skills in **Backend and DevOps** with Java & Spring Boot

-* **Passion:** Building logical, scalable, and secure applications.
-* **Motto:** "Una lloradita y a seguir."
-(A little cry and then keep going.)
+🤝 I'm a Backend Developer volunteer at the non-profit organization **AdoptaUnJunior**

+💼 I'm ready to bring my skills to my first professional opportunity

+💖 My motto: **"A problem is just a solution waiting to happen"**

+🐈 I'm a proud "michilover"

 ## Core Skills
 **Programming Languages:** `Java` `TypeScript` `SQL`